Disability and ERISA Claims

-Disorders such as fibromyalgia, multiple sclerosis, autoimmune disorders, traumatic brain injury, pain, and other “invisible” long-term disabilities leave many people unable to work and struggling financially.
-The hardships they face may be at least partially remedied by long-term disability benefits collected from an employer’s insurance policy.
+Disability disorders such as fibromyalgia, multiple sclerosis, autoimmune disorders, traumatic brain injury, chronic pain, and other “invisible” long-term disabilities leave many people unable to work and struggling financially.
+The hardships they face may be at least partially remedied by long-term disability ERISA plan benefits collected from an employer’s or private insurance policy.

-Consider These Key Issues in Your Disability and ERISA Claim
+Consider These Key Issues in Your Disability Claim

 When filing a claim and attempting to recover long-term disability benefits, it is important to consider the following:

 - Disabilities may be classified/defined differently according to your employer’s insurance policy.
 Some policies declare people disabled if they can no longer perform any occupation.
 Others only declare you disabled if you can no longer perform your own occupation.
 The policy may outline a change in definition after a certain period of time.
 These details can influence whether or not you are eligible for benefits and how long those benefits will last.